 It converts any text to upper case.
 We have entered a text in an Excel worksheet.
-Below is the excel data which is not properly entered.
+Below is the Excel data which is not properly entered.

 We need to convert these texts into upper case.
 For that, we’ll use the upper case function mentioned below.

 After applying the upper(A1), “India” is converted to “INDIA” as below, where all letters are in the upper case.
-A1 is the parameter which implies that we were changing the text case of the A1 cell, and the result is shown in the B1 cell.
+A1 is the parameter that implies that we were changing the text case of the A1 cell, and the result is shown in the B1 cell.

 Example #2 – Lower()